inmanta/inmanta-core/docs/install/1-install-server.rst

     .. tab-set::

-        .. tab-item:: RHEL 8 and 9
+        .. tab-item:: RHEL 8

-            For RHEL, Almalinux and Rockylinux 8 and 9  based systems use dnf:
+            For RHEL, Almalinux and Rockylinux 8 based systems use dnf:

             .. code-block:: sh